-- -Students in good academic standing, may take up to but not over 22 semester hours during any given semester (including activities) - -Students must have a 2.5 cumulative GPA to register for more than 18 hours; and - -All students will be charged the full semester hour charge per each non-activity hour taken exceeding 19 SH.
+-Students in good academic standing, may take up to but not over 22 semester hours during any given semester (including activities)

 Course Audit

 If a student desires to attend a class without credit, he/she may enroll as an auditor as long as the class level is below maximum capacity.
 Auditors are expected to attend class, but no credit towards a degree will be awarded.
 Auditors are exempt from exams and other assigned projects and papers, but they may participate in regular classroom activities.
 Auditors must be accepted through the Admissions Office and must be duly registered.
 The name of the auditor will appear on the classroom roster and the grade of AU (for Audit) will be recorded on the grade report and transcript.
 The AU mark will not affect the academic average.
 The charge for auditing is stated in the "Costs and Financial Policies" section of the catalog.
 The decision to take a course for credit or as an audit and the charge for the same may not be changed after the end of the first week of classes (add/drop period).